Note from Jane: This post was originally published in 2016, but remains up to date.

 - Crowdfunding driven.
 Publishers such as Inkshares and Unbound require the author to raise a certain amount of money from their readership before they are granted a deal, which then closely adheres to a traditional publishing process.

 - Traditional publishers with a self-publishing arm.
-Some traditional publishers—usually small presses you haven’t heard of—may offer author services or assisted self-publishing and call it a “hybrid” option.
+Some traditional publishers—including small presses you haven’t heard of—may offer author services or assisted self-publishing and call it a “hybrid” option.

-These last two categories can be the most questionable in value.
-In the case of assisted self-publishing or publishing services (called “vanity presses” in the old days), these companies adopt the moniker of “hybrid publisher” to look more innovative or attractive to authors, to help shed that old stigma of “vanity publisher.”
-They’re not really a hybrid publisher unless they can point to what they do that offers a traditional publisher’s value—such as selectivity in acquisitions, editorial guidance and vision, and distribution and marketing muscle that can’t be secured on your own as a self-publishing author.
+In the case of assisted self-publishing (I prefer to call them “publishing services,” for what it’s worth), these companies adopt the moniker of “hybrid publisher” to look more innovative or attractive to authors, to help shed that old stigma of “vanity publisher.”
+They’re not really a hybrid publisher unless they can point to what they do that offers a traditional publisher’s value—such as selectivity in acquisitions, editorial guidance and vision, and marketing muscle that can’t be secured on your own as a self-publishing author.
 (What many authors don’t realize is that book distribution is more or less free and straightforward.
 You shouldn’t hire a publishing service because you’re worried about “distribution.”)

 In the case of small presses with a self-publishing arm—which may not offer great professionalism to begin with in their traditional operations—they may be using paid services to prop up their business and also to position themselves as progressive.
 These can be the most frustrating “hybrids” of all, since they might be identifying themselves primarily as a traditional publisher and be listed in market guides such as Writer’s Market, but could use that as a bait-and-switch: Oh, sorry, your work doesn’t meet our editorial needs for our traditional publishing operation, but would you like to pay for our hybrid publishing [or self-publishing] service?